PathogenDavid/TagJam18/README.md

-This is my game that I made for The Arbitrary Game Jam #18, it was created in about 72 hours.
+This is my game that I made for [The Arbitrary Game Jam #18](http://jams.gamejolt.io/tagjam18), it was created in about 72 hours.
 (I've been wanting to do a game jam for a long time, but things never worked out.
 So this is actually my first game jam game ever.)

 The themes for this jam were:
 * Slewed (Slang for "drunk")
 * Defacement
 * King Charles Spaniel

-Additionally, the host, @madmarcel, chose the following two bonus themes:
+Additionally, the host, [@madmarcel](https://twitter.com/madmarcel), chose the following two bonus themes:
 * Adolescence
 * Gigantic

 I opted to use all of the themes because the idea that started this game included most of them.

 = Controls =
-WASD or Arrows to move
+* WASD or Arrows to move
-Shift to sprint
+* Shift to sprint
-Space to start tagging (spray graffiti)
+* Space to start tagging (spray graffiti)

+When tagging:
+* Move the mouse to aim
-Use the mouse to spray paint
+* Left-click to spray paint
+* Right-click to cycle colors
+* Enter to finish tagging

 = Story =
-You play as Logan, a young **adolesent** who likes to get **slewed** by drinking **gigantic** beers and **deface** the insides of buildings with grafiti of his favorite type of dog, the **King Charles Spaniel**.
+You play as Logan, a young **adolesent** who likes to get **slewed** by drinking **gigantic** beers and **deface** the insides of buildings with graffiti of his favorite type of dog, the **King Charles Spaniel**.

 Of course, nothing so edgy and rebelious is ever that easy.
 You must also help Logan avoid guards inside the Gigantic TAG Beer factory, the latest canvas for his artwork.